-The short answer - whenever you have this many lawyers in proximity, it gets expensive fast.
+The short answer is that it gets expensive fast when you have this many lawyers in proximity.
 A contested Conservatorship can happen for several reasons.
 First, the person who is the subject of the proposed Conservatorship can object to their rights being removed.
-When this happens, they will be represented by their own attorney who must advocate for avoiding Conservatorship - even if objectively it may be a good idea.
+When this happens, they will be represented by their attorney, who must advocate for avoiding Conservatorship - even if, objectively, it may be a good idea.
 They can also present evidence and request a jury trial before having their rights rescinded - that is the American way.
 Contests can also be brought by people asking to be appointed or objecting to the appointment of another.
-This is common when children disagree on who should be making decisions for Mom or Dad.
-Finally, a disinterested party - like the Attorney General or state agency can be asking for formal proceedings to object or request an alternative Conservator.
+This is common when children disagree on who should decide for Mom or Dad.
+Finally, a disinterested party - like the Attorney General or state agency- can ask for formal proceedings to object or request an alternative Conservator.
 Pro tip - avoid this at all costs!